Vizzuality/devismos/_docs/backenders/how-we-work/index.md

 is a technical meeting, where we share interesting bits of our daily work.
 We do also share frustrations, celebrate achievements and in general sustain the team's growth, while keeping a light-hearted spirit.
-Once a month that meeting is held together with the Front End engineers team.
+Once a month that meeting is held together with the frontend engineers team.

 We try to make sure colleagues don't feel stuck or concerned about daily work or longer term career development, by reaching out, listening, sharing opinions and